 Burbank is a tiny village located in the state of Ohio.
 With a population of 295 people and just one neighborhood, Burbank is the 743rd largest community in Ohio.
-Burbank has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Burbank was built prior to World War II, making it one of the older and more historic villages in the country.

 Burbank real estate is some of the most expensive in Ohio, although Burbank house values don't compare to the most expensive real estate in the U.S.

-When you are in Burbank, you'll notice that it is more blue-collar than most other communities in America.
-48.18% of Burbank’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Burbank is a blue-collar town, with 48.18% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Burbank is a village of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Burbank who work in office and administrative support (15.33%), food service (5.84%), and healthcare suport services (5.84%).

-Burbank is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Burbank does not have a public transit system used by locals to get to and from work.

 In Burbank, just 7.62% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.